Compliance Disruptors: Seismic Shifts of the Regulatory Landscape

 Sunrise Yoga On The Vineyard

 We designed the Ascendant conference to feed your brain, packing it with vital information and the latest developments in compliance.
 But we haven’t forgotten the importance of balance in the equation, and how nourishing your body can strengthen your mind.
-Join us for yoga to refocus, reenergize and jumpstart your day.
+Join us on the scenic Vineyard Deck for some early-morning yoga to refocus, reenergize and jumpstart your day.
+Mats, towels and water are included.

 Discussion Groups (Concurrent)